-This paper shows a comparison to the uncertainty reduction theory and my work experiences as a salesman.
-It will observe a few other articles in order to show how we can reduce uncertainty through communication and body language, or nonverbal cues.
+This paper shows a comparison to the Uncertainty Reduction Theory and experiences as a salesman.
+It will observe a few other articles in order to show how we can reduce “uncertainty” through communication and body language, or nonverbal cues.
 Communication is typically defined as the imparting or exchanging of information.
 How we initiate communication with individuals will also determine how they interact with us in return.

-Using the uncertainty reduction theory explains how we can bridge that gap and seems to help with the process of getting to know the person with whom we are communicating on initial contact.
+Using the Uncertainty Reduction Theory explains how we can bridge that gap that separates us and seems to help with the process of getting to know the person with whom we are communicating with.
 This also helps predict future interactions.

 Initial Interaction Theory

 Uncertainty reduction theory (otherwise known as initial interaction theory) is something that was introduced in 1975 by Charles Berger and Richard Calabrese.
 They wanted “to explain how communication is used to reduce uncertainties between strangers engaging in their first conversation together”.